-HERE OTA Connect is a highly secure, open, over-the-air software management solution, designed specifically for the automotive industry to deliver software and firmware updates to embedded devices in a cost effective and scalable manner.
-This technology enables software-based vehicle updates and upgrades that can reduce costly recalls, introduce new on-demand functionality for user satisfaction and pave the way for new revenue opportunities inside of the vehicle.
+HERE OTA Connect is a highly secure, open, over-the-air software management solution, designed specifically for the automotive industry to deliver software and firmware updates to embedded devices in a cost-effective and scalable manner.
+This technology enables software-based vehicle updates and upgrades that can reduce costly recalls, introduce new on-demand functionality for user satisfaction, and pave the way for new revenue opportunities inside of vehicles.

 This guide is for developers who want to set up OTA update functionality on devices.
 You can start with our standalone client and then integrate our client library into your own projects.

 Before you start these steps, make sure that you meet the following prerequisites:

 The more technical steps should work on Mac OS.
 If you’re a Windows user, you can download a Linux-based software image and install it in on a virtual machine by using a free tool such as Oracle VM VirtualBox.

 Experience with the Linux-command line.